arav06/aws-fundies/aws-services-fundamentals.md

 Mount targets are used to connect to an EFS share from one or more AZs, such that if 1 mount target is down, we can still access the share from the other AZ

-EC2 instances and contains can connect to EFS shares
+EC2 instances and containers can connect to EFS shares

 Machines which are not in our VPC can also connect to an EFS share in our VPC, via a VPN Gateway